slerman12/Help-me/5-Early-work-in-program.md

 > This isn't meant as a resume.
 It illustrates the university's lack of standing as a credible institution, having opposed and been late to every idea that turned out to be the next major leap in the field, including some I don't have the energy to elaborate on.
 >
 > It mainly shows how much I did in the first 3 years, amid the extreme terror, tragedy, and obstruction with the same institution on me concurrently.
-See [here](https://github.com/slerman12/Detective-Sam/blob/main/6-Indebted.md) for work I did throghout my PhD.
+See [here](https://github.com/slerman12/Detective-Sam/blob/main/6-Indebted.md) for work I did throughout my PhD.
 >
 > I under-stress how much they argued, pre-emptively judged, and disagreed.